-We’ve all heard about the search for life on other planets, but what about looking on other distant moons?
-UCR researchers have identified 121 giant planets that may have habitable moons.
+We’ve all heard about the search for life on other planets, but what about looking at other distant moons?
+UCR researchers have identified 121 giant planets that may have habitable satellites.

 In a paper forthcoming in The Astrophysical Journal, researchers at the University of California, Riverside, and the University of Southern Queensland have identified more than 100 giant planets that potentially host distant moons capable of supporting life.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.

 Their work will guide the design of future telescopes that can detect these potential moons and look for tell-tale signs of life, called biosignatures, in their atmospheres.
 Since the 2009 launch of NASA’s Kepler telescope, scientists have identified thousands of planets outside our solar system, which are called exoplanets.